 Once you’re notified of your ineligibility, your Medicaid application will be transferred to the health insurance Marketplace.
 Complete a Marketplace application for private insurance on the Marketplace website, using the same name and information from your state Medicaid application.
-If you have any questions, refer to this pamphlet put out by the Centers for Medicare and Medicaid Services, which discusses the process in further detail.

 OPTION 3: Consider a Short-Term Health Insurance Plan

-Short-term plans provide a viable solution if you expect to experience a gap in coverage between now and the next open enrollment period (in November of 2018).
-Commonly referred to as short-term health insurance or temporary health insurance, short-term medical (STM) plans are 30- to 90-day health insurance policies providing consumers with an affordable way to pay for healthcare for a brief period of time.
+Short-term plans provide a viable solution if you expect to experience a gap in coverage between now and the next open enrollment period (in November of 2019).
+Commonly referred to as short-term health insurance or temporary health insurance, short-term medical (STM) plans are 30- to 364-day health insurance policies providing consumers with an affordable way to pay for healthcare for a brief period of time.
 While these plans do not cover essential health benefits and are not ACA-compliant, they do provide a degree of financial security if you need to make an unexpected trip to emergency room.

 While major medical plans require consumers to enroll during a dedicated Open Enrollment Period, it is possible to enroll in a short-term health insurance policy during any time of year.
 For this reason short-term plans are a popular choice for uninsured Americans seeking coverage outside of open enrollment.
 To be sure, short-term health insurance plans are relatively cheap–but not everyone qualifies for them.
 Because these plans are not required to cover pre-existing conditions, securing this type of coverage may be impossible if you are ill or from suffer chronic health conditions.